CMs guide seniors through EOL processes

 "The case managers can mail materials to the member or provide Internet resources.
 We go so far as to help them prepare their forms if they know what they want and don't know how to get the Tennessee state-approved forms," she says.

 The Medicare Advantage staff include two social workers who help people complete the forms over the telephone or, if the member prefers, will meet with them at the health plan's Silver Life Center.

-The case management team spends a lot of time educating members about hospice care and palliative care and the difference between the two, she says.
+The case management team spends a lot of time educating members about hospice and palliative care and the difference between the two, she says.

 One of the goals of the end-of-life program is to overcome the negative impression many older people have of hospice care by educating them.
 Some members aren't aware of the hospice benefits they have.
 Others don't take advantage of them because of their perception of what hospice means, Greer says.

 "Length of stay in hospice is incredibly short with our Medicare population.
 If somebody doesn't get into hospice until the last two days of their life, they've lost the opportunity to increase the quality of life, have gone through unnecessary procedures, and increase the stress on the family.
 Knowing about hospice and what it means saves people a lot of panic-mode trips to the emergency room for interventions and makes them feel more in control," she says.